 \subsection{Reduced angular grid}

-The reduced angular grid (Figure~\ref{fig:exemplary_reduced_angular_grid}) is generated given two parameters $N_\varphi$ and $N_\vartheta$.
+The reduced angular grid (Fig. \ref{fig:exemplary_reduced_angular_grid}) is also generated in dependence of the two parameters $N_\varphi$ and $N_\vartheta$.
 Again, $N_\vartheta$ is the number of different latitude values in the final grid which is given as an equidistant grid on $[\phimin,\phimax]$.
 In contrast to the regular grid, the number of grid points on every latitude is chosen roughly proportional to the length of the considered line segment parallel to the equator.
 Hence the number of grid points with the same latitude coordinate is maximal at the equator and decreases when moving towards the pole ($\theta=0^{\circ})$.